Concerned about ARFID? Take our free screener

 • A traumatic experience, such as choking, vomiting, or having a bad allergic reaction to a food

-Treatment options for ARFID
+Treatment for ARFID

 How to find professional help

-Supporting your child through recovery
+Supporting your loved one through recovery

-The Equip takeaway: moving forward with hope
+The Equip takeaway: Moving forward with hope

 Avoidant/restrictive food intake disorder is more than picky eating—it is a diagnosable eating disorder that requires professional help to overcome.